spryker/spryker-docs/docs/pbc/all/discount-management/202212.0/marketplace/marketplace-promotions-discounts-feature-domain-model-and-relationships.md

 ---
-title: "Marketplace Promotions and Discounts feature: Domain model and relationships walkthrough"
+title: "Marketplace Promotions & Discounts feature: Domain model and relationships"
 description: This document provides technical details about the Marketplace Promotions and Discounts feature.
 template: feature-walkthrough-template
 ---